apache/iotdb/docs/SystemDesign/1-TsFile/3-Write.md

 3. If the number of devices exceed `MAX_DEGREE_OF_INDEX_NODE`, the device index level of MetadataIndex tree is generated
     * First new a MetadataIndexNode of `LEAF_DEVICE` type
     * Construct an entry of each entry in `deviceMetadataIndexMap`, add it in the current MetadataIndexNode, and serialize the entry
+    * After storing `MAX_DEGREE_OF_INDEX_NODE` entries, `currentIndexNode` is full.
+Add it into the queue and handle it in next loop.
+Start to store entries in a new MetadataIndexNode
     * Generate root node of measurement index level according to queue
     * Set the endOffset of root node and return it